 Skip to main content

-Supported by celebrity investors and offering a unique investment approach, Public.com has attracted a lot of attention for allowing its users to make long-term investments without costing them an arm and a leg (yes, we are talking about fees).
+Supported by celebrity investors and offering a unique investment approach, Public.com has attracted much attention for allowing its users to make long-term investments without costing them an arm and a leg (yes, we are talking about fees).
 It introduced an affordable and convenient way to invest in stocks and ETFs with no minimum amount required.

-Unfortunately, as you’ve probably already guessed from the title of this piece, the Public investing app isn’t available outside the US.
-This means that if you live in Europe (including the UK), Canada, China, Russia, or any other country outside the US, you won’t be able to open an account.
+Public is only available in the US.
+This means that if you live in Europe, Canada, China, Russia, or any other country outside the US, you won’t be able to open an account.

 Alternatives to the Public App